 A HUGE thank you to the Maine Community Foundation and the Virginia Hodgkins Somers Foundation for their initial support of this program!
 And many thanks to the Horizon Foundation for their support in continuing the program.

-UPDATE: After much careful thought and in reviewing the rapidly unfolding COVID-19 situation, we have decided to close the Community Woodworking Shop and cancel the remaining Rent-a-Bench sessions through June 1st.
+UPDATE: After much careful thought and in reviewing the rapidly unfolding COVID-19 situation, we have decided to close the Community Woodworking Shop and cancel the remaining Rent-a-Bench sessions until further notice.

 We’ll get through this together.

 Stay safe and we hope to see you all before too long.

 Click to select a category:

 How it works:

 Sign up or drop by to use the shop on an hourly or daily basis.
 You provide the wood and supplies for your project, and we provide the tools and some instruction (if needed) to help you along.
 If the lack of a certain tool or the right space has ever stopped you from completing a woodworking project, the Rent-a-bench program is now here to help!